I Have a Dream: Speech title and the writing process

-The March on Washington Speech, known as "I Have a Dream Speech", has been shown to have had several versions, written at several different times.
+The speech has been shown to have had several versions, written at several different times.
 It has no single version draft, but is an amalgamation of several drafts, and was originally called "Normalcy, Never Again".
 Little of this, and another "Normalcy Speech", ended up in the final draft.
 A draft of "Normalcy, Never Again" is housed in the Morehouse College Martin Luther King Jr. Collection of the Robert W. Woodruff Library, Atlanta University Center and Morehouse College.
 The focus on "I have a dream" comes through the speech's delivery.
 Toward the end of its delivery, King departed from his prepared remarks and started "preaching" improvisationally, punctuating his points with "I have a dream."
 In the church spirit, Mahalia Jackson lent her support from her seat behind him, shouting, "Tell 'em about the dream, Martin!" just before he began his most famous segment of the speech.
 Taylor Branch writes that King later said he grasped at the "first run of oratory" that came to him, not knowing if Jackson's words ever reached him.